BitTorrust/torrust/README.md

 4. At this moment Vuze will begin to download the file.

-**Test Torrust as leecher - multi clients**
+**Test Torrust as leecher with multiple aria2c clients**

+On this test, each aria2c will have a percentage of the file that the client will download from them.
+There is no tracker involved on this test, the ports of each aria client are hardcoded on the script and on Torrust.

-1. Go to the ./scripts/multi-client directory
+1. Go to the `./scripts/multi-client` directory
-2. launch ./partial.sh to configure the different file parts each aria will have
+2. Launch `./partial.sh` to configure the different file parts each aria will have

-3. Launch the script named multi-seeders-iceberg.sh with the follow parameters
+3. Launch the script named `multi-seeders-iceberg.sh` saved on the `./scripts` folder with the follow parameters

 ```
 ./scripts/multi-seeders-iceberg.sh <TORRENT_FILE> <WORKING_DIRECTORY> <WORKING_DIR_ARIAS>